1923 Auckland Rugby League season: Sixth grade A

 Ponsonby won the competition.
 Newton finished runner up after they beat Parnell 5-3 in the final round.
-Otahuhu won the Hamill Cup which was the knockout competition trophy when they beat Ponsonby 21-0 in the final on October 20.
+Otahuhu won the Hamill Cup which was the knockout competition trophy when they beat Ponsonby 21-0 on October 20, and then Devonport 21-0 in the final on October 27.
 There were very few results reported in the championship although the majority of Ponsonby and Athletics results were reported.